polyformproject/polyform-licenses/polyform.md

 ## Personal Uses

-Personal use for research, experiment, and testing for the benefit of public knowledge, without any anticipated commercial application, personal study, private entertainment, hobby projects, amateur pursuits, or religious observance is for a permitted purpose.
+Personal use for research, experiment, and testing for the benefit of public knowledge, personal study, private entertainment, hobby projects, amateur pursuits, or religious observance, without any anticipated commercial application, is for a permitted purpose.

 ## Noncommercial Organizations